gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 >Note: those three variables set the values for PHP constants of the same names that are
 > defined in the Yii web application's ``index.php`` file (generated from templates  ``ops/configuration/yii-conf/index.$GIGADB_ENV.php.dist``)

+> Note: Although caching is on by default for all environments, but DISABLE_CACHE variable will be still available to provide flexibility if some specific development work needs it off.
+>  DISABLE_CACHE can be manually configured to true in .env to turn off caching in dev environment.

 ##### Exceptions